-When the SGSN connects an UE to a S-GW through the S4 interface ([10], see also note 3), the SGSN is not required to provide IRIs for PDP contexts associated with CC and correlation for that communication (see note 4).
+When the SGSN connects an UE to a S-GW through the S4 interface (TS 23.060 [10], see also note 3), the SGSN is not required to provide IRIs for PDP contexts associated with CC and correlation for that communication (see note 4).

-NOTE 1: If interception has been activated for both parties of the Packet Data communication both CC and IRI will be delivered for each party as separate intercept activity.
+If interception has been activated for both parties of the Packet Data communication both CC and IRI shall be delivered for each party as separate intercept activity.